StormStarbrickYT/discord-addons/download-themes-here/README.md

 ## About:

-My stuff is 100% free, without ads and without watermark (only dev tags).
-Thanks for using my stuff, to support me, you can share it!
+This project is 100% free, without ads and without watermark (there are only dev tags in case you see the main dev herself).
+Thanks for using this stuff!
+The best way to support this project is by sharing it. 💖

-You can see previews [here](https://tomrdh.github.io/da-website/themes).
+You can read the [license](https://github.com/Tomrdh/discord-addons/blob/master/LICENSE.md) for more information.

 ## Bonus:

 Do you want some other themes?
-Check my [stuff](https://github.com/Tomrdh/stuff) repo!
+Check this [stuff](https://github.com/Tomrdh/stuff) repo!